 For our latest in-depth look at some of the exquisite watches we currently have available here at Bob’s, we are going to concentrate on a stunning Rolex Explorer ref.
 1016 that is the living embodiment of the word vintage.

-Read on to discover everything you need to know about this absolute beauty.
+Read on to discover everything you need to know about this absolutely beautiful Explorer.

 The Rolex Explorer: A Little History